Updated: 12th November, 2019.

-Tax free is better!
 Historically, investing in shares has led to higher long-term returns for investors.
-The opportunity with shares can be even better when paired with the tax advantages of a stocks and shares ISA.
+And the opportunity with shares can be even better when paired with the tax advantages of a stocks and shares ISA.
 Here, we’ve gathered together what we view as the top providers for Stocks and Shares ISA accounts.

 Offers from our affiliate partners appear first and are ordered from highest rating to lowest, followed by other top-rated offers.
 You can read more about our ratings and page sort here.
 Offers from affiliate partners are marked with *